The Legal Cheek View

 Continue reading

 So what else might attract a person to this high-rolling firm where the starting salary for a newly qualified lawyer is a megabucks £157,000?
 Well, the training isn’t bad either.
 “From day one you have plenty of exposure to high-level work.
 You receive internal, bespoke training based on the department you are in and those around you are always prepared to provide detailed feedback” one insider revealed.
+There’s also the formalised trainee-specific “Cooley Uni training” which is combined with the general training delivered to all levels in each department.

 One bonus of working within the smaller office of a US firm is greater depth of involvement — Cooley often has only one trainee working on a transaction or case whereas other firms might have four or five.
 As one trainee details, this means there’s “real opportunity to take on responsibilities and work of an associate, but [you are] never left to flounder”.
 Another concurs, “I have been given many opportunities to work on a variety of matters, and associates and partners are always very willing to explain complex matters to me.
 My professional growth has really benefited from the firm’s collegiate nature”.
 It’s no surprise then, that Cooley rookies score the firm highly in terms of how stimulating they find the work they are given.

 Once on board, trainees usually do two litigious and two transactional seats.
-The firm is accommodating to trainee interests and preferences and so it is possible to do split seats, for example, combining employment with compensation and benefits.
-The firm also allows trainees to repeat a seat if they feel drawn to that particular practice area.
+The firm is accommodating to trainee interests and preferences and so it is possible to do split seats, for example, combining employment with compensation and benefits and Cooley also allows trainees to repeat a seat if they feel drawn to that particular practice area.
 As far as the work itself goes, rookies tell us that “entrepreneurship is really at the heart of what the firm does.
 You are trusted to run with things and take ownership allowing you to take on significant responsibility while always being supported.”
-Exciting clients make for “meaningful and fresh” work and even the more mundane stuff is treated with an air of reverence at Cooley: “Your tasks will vary from more admin tasks such as bundling, to drafting confidential material and attending clients meetings – all of which hold great importance.”
+Exciting clients make for “meaningful and fresh” work and even the more mundane stuff is treated with an air of reverence at Cooley: “Your tasks will vary from more admin tasks such as bundling, to drafting confidential material and attending clients meetings — all of which hold great importance.”

 As you might imagine for a US firm the size of Cooley, inside the doors it’s a “fast-paced intense environment”.
 Trainees note that the “nature of the job means that mid-week hours can be unpredictable”, although they add that “it is rare that [we] are asked to work on a weekend”.
 Another rookie reports being “pretty content with [my] work-life balance, despite a “few late nights”, whilst others acknowledge that they “often accept work with the full knowledge that it will eat into my personal time as they are often tasks I very much want to take ownership of.”
+As another current recruit told us, “For a US firm, I’ve found the work/life balance is really good.
+Working at weekends is not the ‘norm’.
+I’ve had a few late nights and will relatively frequently send late-ish emails, but I am consistently able to leave work at a reasonable time and regularly make evening plans with friends.”

 Whilst the firm has no hard-and-fast rules on office attendance, the trainees we spoke to seem to be in four-days a week on average, subject to team demands.
 While one trainee finds Cooley’s WFH provisions “pretty good”, the consensus is that coming into the office facilitates better learning and opportunities, being able to “hear about deals that you might not have been aware of, which gives you a chance to put your hand up and get involved”.